-- A. This Section specifies administrative and procedural requirements for handling and processing contract modifications. - 1.
-Multiple Prime Contracts: Provisions of this Section apply to the work of each prime contractor. - B. Related Sections: The following Sections contain requirements that relate to this Section: - 1.
+- A. Related Sections: The following Sections contain requirements that relate to this Section: - 1.
 Division 1 Section "Allowances" for procedural requirements governing the handling and processing of allowances. - 2.
 Division 1 Section "Submittals" for requirements for the Contractor's Construction Schedule. - 3.
 Division 1 Section "Applications for Payment" for administrative procedures governing Applications for Payment. - 4.
 Division 1 Section "Product Substitutions" for administrative procedures for handling requests for substitutions made after award of the Contract.